UPPMAX/UPPMAX-documentation/docs/cluster_guides/slurm_on_pelle.md

 See [Slurm troubleshooting](slurm_troubleshooting.md)
 how to fix Slurm errors.

+???- note "Newer Slurm"

+    - Slurm on Pelle have been upgraded to version 25.05.

+    - Several UPPMAX-specific Slurm changes from previous clusters have been removed, to make the config use more Slurm defaults.
+This makes the system easier to maintain and will behave more similar to clusters at other sites.
+Unfortunately this means that some extra changes to job scripts can be needed when moving from Rackham/Snowy.

+!!! warning

+    - To prevent jobs occupying nodes for too long during the test period we have reduced the max timelimit for jobs to 48 hours.
+    - This is only during the pilot test period, after this the allowed time limit will be increased.

 ## `sbatch` (and `interactive`) on Pelle

 `sbatch` (and `interactive`) work the same as on the other clusters,